In brief

 The Trump family then teased a decentralized finance (DeFi) project dubbed World Liberty Financial, with Trump himself posting multiple social media teasers during the initial rollout.

-In addition to those endeavors, Trump is also surrounding himself with the crypto faithful.
+The Republican also has more crypto people on his team.
 Bitcoin bull Robert F. Kennedy Jr. suspended his campaign to endorse Trump, and then joined Trump’s transition team.
-And orange-pilled Cantor Fitzgerald CEO Howard Lutnick is also part of Trump’s political squad, serving as co-chair of his transition team.
+He has been nominated as Secretary of Health and Human Services.
+Orange-pilled Cantor Fitzgerald CEO Howard Lutnick is also part of Trump’s political squad, and will serve as Secretary of Commerce in the incoming administration.

 Edited by Andrew Hayward